Building Fire Safety Regulation In Schools

 - Maintenance of prescribed Fire Safety Installations

-- Copies of the Fire and Evacuation Plan and Diagrams and records of annual review
+- Copies of the Fire and Evacuation Plan and Diagrams and records of an annual review

 - Records of training for the Evacuation Coordinator